dynamsoft-docs/barcode-reader-docs/performance/speed.md

 #### Delimit the ROI (region of interest)

-When reading barcodes from a certain types of documents or from video frames, the barcode location is usually predetermined.
+When reading barcodes from a certain type of documents or from a video input, the barcode location can usually be predetermined.
 For example, the barcode on a patient registration form is most likely located in the top 20% of the document and the barcode that a user is trying to read from a video input is usually located at the center.
 By telling DBR where to look, we can significantly reduce wasted time.

 There are two ways to specify the region: